 Low-Carbohydrate and Ketogenic Diets for Prediabetes

-Low-carbohydrate diets have gotten a lot of attention recently as strategies for reversing prediabetes.
+Low-carbohydrate diets have gotten a lot of attention recently as strategies for reversing prediabetes (impaired glucose tolerance).
 The carbohydrates in your diet that provide calories include sugars and starches.
 Starches are in grains and flour, beans, and starchy vegetables.
-Added sugars include sugars in sweets, sweetened foods such as flavored oatmeal and ketchup, and sugar-sweetened beverages such as soda.
+Added sugars include sugars in sweets, sweetened foods such as flavored oatmeal and ketchup, and sugar-sweetened beverages such as soda, which can be dangerous if you are insulin sensitive.
 There are also natural sugars, which are found in nutritious foods such as dairy products and fruit.

 Proponents of low-carbohydrate weight loss diets, such as Atkins, claim that the diet can help you lose weight because instead of burning dietary carbohydrates for fuel, you burn body fat because you are eating so few dietary carbohydrates.
 The diet can help you cut calories by:

 Eliminating or severely restricting high-calorie foods such as sweets and refined carbohydrates.

 Promoting satiety by increasing protein and fat, which are filling nutrients.

 Reducing appetite by reducing the food choices available to you.